 12:30–14:30 Meet your

 personal tutor in their office.
 You should have found out who they are from the

 ‘Tutorial and Workshop Groups’ list.
 If you can’t meet your tutor for any

 reason, please contact them to let them know.
 There is a contact directory in

-14.30–15.30 Everything you ever wanted to know about being a Stage 1 Psychology student.
-Meet Stage 2 psychology students and members of academic staff with refreshments Venue Link 301
+14.30–15.30 Everything you ever wanted to know about being a Stage 1 psychology student.
+Meet Stage 2 psychology students and members of academic staff with refreshments Venue, Link Building room 301

 Venue (morning) Sherwell Lower, Lecture Theatre